A Travellerspoint blog

 Thursday 27-8-64

 Still fine, and quite warm out on deck.
-I spent most of the morning out near the pool, doing nothing, and then after lunch went into the city with Ade, Jim and Dave.
+I spent most of the morning out near the empty pool, doing nothing, and then after lunch went into the city with Ade, Jim and Dave.
 We roamed around some more, then got back to the ship by four, as we were due to sail at 5 pm.
 The ship was full of visitors and we were feeling rather proud and boastful, being passengers, and seasoned travellers at that.
 We laughed to ourselves at the emotional scenes and thoroughly enjoyed watching the visitors and trying to pick out the new passengers.
 We had fun catching and throwing streamers to those onshore, laughing and calling out to them, and generally acting like schoolboys.
 We sailed on time, and after dinner there was a dance, which was quite enjoyable.
 It was a most peculiar sensation to be dancing on a rolling and pitching floor.
 Things slowed down for me about twelve, so I went to bed.

 Friday 28-8-64